CScharer/full-stack-qa/docs/work/20251229_GITHUB_PAGES_INVESTIGATION.md

 - ✅ Tests that failed and were retried will show final result with retry information
 - ✅ Flaky tests (failed → passed on retry) will be marked as flaky
 - ✅ Retry information preserved for analysis of actually retried tests

+### Additional Fix: Less Aggressive Deduplication (2025-12-30)

+**Issue**: Passed tests were being removed when duplicates existed, even though they passed on first attempt

+**Root Cause**: Playwright's `retries: 1` config retries ALL tests (even passed ones), creating duplicates.
+The original fix was too aggressive and removed valid passed tests.

+**Fix Applied**:
+- Updated `scripts/ci/convert-playwright-to-allure.sh` to be less aggressive:
+  - If test passed on first attempt: Keep it (don't deduplicate, even if retry config created duplicates)
+  - Only deduplicate if test actually failed and was retried
+  - This ensures all passed tests are shown in the report

+**Expected Result**:
+- ✅ All passed Playwright tests will be shown (no false deduplication)
+- ✅ Only actual retries of failed tests will be deduplicated

 ### Retry Behavior